This is an excerpt from Ginger Vieira’s book, “Emotional Eating with Diabetes.”

 Think of your metabolism like a burning fire: if you stop adding wood to the fire, the flame will die down and eventually go out.
 When you don’t eat enough calories during the day, consuming just a few or none between breakfast and dinner, your metabolism actually thinks you’re starving it.
 Purposely.

-It says, “Well, Alex isn’t feeding me, so I might as well slow down, and burn as little body fat as I can.”
+It says, “Well, you aren’t feeding me, so I might as well slow down, and burn as little body fat as I can.”
 This applies to skipping breakfast, too.
 By not eating often enough you are actually telling your metabolism to burn less—to conserve energy, body fat, and calories.
 When you finally do feed your metabolism, it says, “Oh!
 Finally!
 I’m going to hold on to these calories as long as I can!”

 Instead, when you eat small meals, often (every 3 to 4 hours), you are giving your metabolism a reason to burn!
 To fire up!
 To work hard!
 To use fat and calories.
 The easiest step to preventing overeating is to learn how to properly feed yourself throughout the day.